 Thank you for today Helen.
 I enjoyed it very much and you always get us to think out of the box.
 We all think you’re wonderful!
 Gill Green

 Much of my work is place-specific.
-A committed walker, and sometime student of nineteenth-century ‘nature’ poetry, I have long been interested in the historical connections between literature and the environment.
-Considering how to interpret these links in the twenty-first century, I work in collaboration with countryside rangers and other experts to deliver writing activities for beginners and experienced writers alike in inspiring surroundings.
-Previous projects have included: FootNotes, a seasonal exploration of the Pentland Hills, culminating in an exhibition at the Writers’ Museum, Edinburgh; and a series of workshops to capture and plan the restoration of the walled garden in the Hermitage of Braid.
+A committed walker and cyclist, and sometime student of nineteenth-century ‘nature’ poetry, I have long been interested in the historical connections between literature and the environment.
+Considering how to interpret these links in the twenty-first century, and how to combine writing with active transport, I work in collaboration with countryside rangers and other experts to deliver writing activities for beginners and experienced writers alike in inspiring surroundings.
+Projects have included: FootNotes, a seasonal exploration of the Pentland Hills, culminating in an exhibition at the Writers’ Museum, Edinburgh; a series of workshops to capture and plan the restoration of the walled garden in the Hermitage of Braid, and ‘Read, Write and Ride’ tours for Edinburgh Festival of Cycling.
 My work on ‘Poetry and the Outdoors’ has been featured on BBC Radio Scotland’s Out of Doors.
 In 2017 I am co-facilitating walks and creative writing sessions for the Wilfred Owen in Edinburgh centenary commemorations.

-Having worked with Helen on ‘Footnotes’ a creative writing project based in the Pentlands, I was delighted to learn that she was already involved in the Hermitage Walled Garden project.
+Having worked with Helen on ‘Footnotes’ , a creative writing project based in the Pentlands, I was delighted to learn that she was involved in the Hermitage Walled Garden project.
 Helen’s workshop and continuing input into the shaping of this is great news and I am very much looking forward to this in the coming months.
 Susan Falconer, Senior Ranger, Natural Heritage Service

 Helen is a truly inspirational teacher.
 A talented writer herself, she can help anyone interested in writing, from those who are just starting out to those with more experience.
 She has hundreds of stimulating ideas to get you writing in the first place, and is always supportive and encouraging.
 Olga Wojtas